isabella232/dtm.en/help/using/tools-reference/audiencemgmt.md

   </tr>
   <tr>
    <td colname="col1"> Audience management page code already present </td>
-   <td colname="col2"> <p>Prevents dynamic tag management from installing audience manager code if it is already present on your site.
-This way, you can use dynamic tag management to add to your existing implementation, rather than starting a new implementation. </p> </td>
+   <td colname="col2"> <p>Prevents Dynamic Tag Management from installing audience manager code if it is already present on your site.
+This way, you can use Dynamic Tag Management to add to your existing implementation, rather than starting a new implementation. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> Code version </td>